amarzeus/github-stats-cli/README.md

 - Export data in JSON or CSV format
 - Generate bar charts for top repositories
 - Supports GitHub authentication for higher rate limits and private repos
+- Compare stats of multiple users with a table
+- Generate HTML dashboards with embedded charts

 ## Installation